 This information is designed to support people considering residential care options.
-If residential care is indicated; you or someone you care about is likely to have poor physical and / or cognitive health, and no longer able to live safely at home.
-The decision to seek residential care can be especially difficult for caregivers or family members.
-It can be a great relief for everyone when appropriate residential care is found.
-Carers can still choose to be involved as much or little as they wish, knowing a loved one is looked after.
+If residential care is suggested; you or someone you care about is likely to have poor physical and / or cognitive health, and no longer able to live safely at home.
+The decision to seek residential care can be difficult for all members of the family / whanau.

 Please note that retirement village living and residential care are different.